Go Stargazing at These Bubble Hotels and Airbnbs Around the World

 • Book now

-Two hours south of San Diego is Baja California’s Valle de Guadalupe wine country, home to dozens of family-run wineries, farm-to-table restaurants, and a handful of small hotels and B&Bs.
-A standout is Campera Hotel Burbuja, a “bubble hotel” with inflatable bubble tents that come with queen-size beds (cloaked in drapes for privacy) and attached private bathrooms.
-The hotel is miles away from light pollution, which makes for great stargazing.
-Come morning, revel in sweeping views of the surrounding vineyards and enjoy a meal at the hotel’s restaurant Doce by Campera.
+Campera Hotel Burbuja offers two locations to choose from: the heart of Baja California’s Valle de Guadalupe wine country, which is home to dozens of family-run wineries and farm-to-table restaurants, or overlooking a lake in San Miguel de Allende’s burgeoning wine country.
+Each of the inflatable bubble tents at this “bubble hotel” includes a queen-size bed (cloaked in drapes for privacy) and attached private bathroom.
+Both locations are miles away from light pollution, which makes for great stargazing.
+Come morning, revel in sweeping views of the surrounding vineyards or the lake.

 Sneak away with someone special to the romantic Sky View Domes at Ridgeback Lodge.